-Editor’s Note: Over the next several months, Mad in America will publish a serialized version of Peter Gøtzsche’s book, Mental Health Survival Kit and Withdrawal from Psychiatric Drugs.
+Editor’s Note: Over the next several months, Mad in America is publishing a serialized version of Peter Gøtzsche’s book, Mental Health Survival Kit and Withdrawal from Psychiatric Drugs.
 In this blog, he discusses the science behind psychiatric drugs and the flaws and bias that corrupt drug trials.
-Each Monday, a new section of the book will be published, and all chapters will be archived here.
+Each Monday, a new section of the book is published, and all chapters are archived here.

 Flawed trials have led the psychiatrists astray

 The rating scales used in placebo-controlled trials of psychiatric drugs for measuring the reduction of symptoms have made the psychiatrists believe that the drugs work and that the effect is specific for the disorder being treated.
 However, such results do not say anything about whether the patients have been cured or can live a reasonably normal life.
 Furthermore, the effects measured with these scales are unreliable.
 Virtually every single placebo-controlled drug trial in psychiatry is flawed.4,54

 Since the trials are flawed, systematic reviews of trials are also flawed, and guidelines are flawed.
 Even the drug approval process is flawed.
 The drug regulators don’t pay enough attention to the flaws.
 They don’t even ask the drug companies for the many missing data or appendices which, according to the indexes the companies provide, should have been included in their applications.55

 In the vast majority of the trials, the patients were already on a drug similar to the one being tested against placebo.
 After a short wash-out period without this drug, the patients are randomised to the new drug or placebo.
 There are three main problems with this design.

 First, the patients who are recruited for the trials are those who have not reacted too negatively on getting such a drug before.52 They will likely therefore not react negatively to the new drug, which means that the trials will underestimate the harms of psychiatric drugs.